bndnio/concurrency-management/VectorClocks/VectorClocks/README.md

 Where Node1 has seen two events: Initialize, and Send.
 While Node 2 has seen two events as well: Initialize, and Recieve.

-To further this demonstration, observe the states in the following diagram:
+To further this demonstration, see the Execution Timeline in the Validation section:
-// TODO: Add Timeline diagram

 To test my implementation, we will actually execute and inspect this timeline in the implementation.
 We can then check at every point that the Vector Clocks are correct.